ajmccredie/cycle-connect/README.md

 ## Main Technologies used
+### Languages
+- **Python** is the basis of the site logic and functionality.
+- **HTML5** is used to create the templates for the UI.
+- **CSS3** is used for the site styling.
+- **JavaScript** is used to make the site more dynamic in places where the Python logic would require a separate page, for example this was mainly used to create modals for the users to confirm actions.

+### Framewords and packages
 - **Python Django 3.2.23** is the main Python web framework used to build the site.
 The apps are built within the central workspace.
 - **Gunicorn 21.2.0** is a Python WSGI HTTP server for UNIX, providing a powerful interface for deploying Python web applications.
-- **HTML5** is used to create the templates for the UI.
-- **CSS3** is used for the site styling.
-- **JavaScript** is used to make the site more dynamic in places where the Python logic would require a separate page, for example this was mainly used to create modals for the users to confirm actions.
 - **Bootstrap 4** is an open-source front-end framework for designing websites and web applications.
 It contains HTML, CSS, and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components, as well as optional JavaScript extensions.
 It
 - **Cloudinary 1.37.0** provides cloud storage for the image uploads on the site.
 - **PostgreSQL Database** is more powerful than the inbuilt SQLite Django database.
 This handles all the storage of the information added on the site.